MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

     SQL_AS_OLEDB.msi
     microsoft-r-open-3.3.2.msi
     MSMpiSetup.exe
-    SRO_3.3.2.0_1033.cab ** download but don't install
     en_r_server_901_for_windows_X64_9649035.zip ** contains RServerSetup

-## Transfer files to the target server
+## Copy files to the target server

-Use a flash drive or another mechanism to transfer files listed to the offline server.
+Use a flash drive or another mechanism to transfer files listed above to the offline server.
 Put all files in the same folder.

-## Install prerequisites
+## Manually install prerequisites

-Manually install the prerequisites, prior to running RServerSetup.
+Manually install the prerequisites, prior to unzipping and running RServerSetup.
 Installation order is important.
-Begin at the top of list, starting with vcredist_x64, and work your way down.
+Begin at the top of list, starting with vcredist_x64 and work your way down.
 Restarts may be required.

     vcredist_x64.exe ** redistributable for Visual Studio 2013 C++
     vc_redist.x64.exe ** redistributable for Visual Studio 2015 C++